snikol03/Markov-Chain-Project/README.md

 # Markov Chain

-On this project with the use of Markov chains we are going to try to solve the following problems.
+In this project our aim was to use Markov Chain model to classify varius sequences.
+This project was assigned to us in the course of BIO 331 - Computational and Systems Biology.

 _Thema1:_ Identification of generalized classes of protein molecules.